dolphin-acoustics-vip/Generating-Datasets/README.md

 ## Set up

 The easiest way to set up and run the jupyter notebook files in this folder is by creating a virtual environment for this project.
 This way you can avoid the so-called "dependency-hell".
-For a tutorial head to this [link] (https://github.com/dolphin-acoustics-vip/Workflow_Tutorials#creating-a-virtual-environment-using-virtualenv-python-specific).
+For a tutorial head to this [link](https://github.com/dolphin-acoustics-vip/Workflow_Tutorials#creating-a-virtual-environment-using-virtualenv-python-specific).
 But you can obviously choose your own preferred way of getting everything set up, just know that it will be more work.

 The Python version used in this project is Python 3.9.10